GuyFinger/takehome-fullstack-fe/README.md

   - Focused on core functionality: real-time streaming, charting, and basic controls.
   - Used in-memory buffers for simplicity; no persistent storage or advanced error handling.
   - Minimal backend validation and reconnection logic.
-  - UI/UX is functional but not polished (basic styling, no mobile optimization,inline CSS).
+  - UI/UX is functional but not polished (basic styling, no mobile optimization, inline CSS).
-  - Python is not one of the strongest languages I know, but I felt that since it was needed for the job I should learn the basics and learn how to set up a Python server (using FastAPI as well).
+  - Python is not one of the strongest languages I know, but I felt that since it was needed for the job, I should learn the basics and learn how to set up a Python server (using FastAPI as well).
 AI did come in handy here in the form of validation and syntax help (just to save time googling).

 - **Performance:**

-  - Main issue I faced was visualizing the real data as it was being transferred to the client.
+  - The main issue I faced was visualizing the real data as it was being transferred to the client.
     Having this much data causes a massive FPS drop in the UI.
-    Couldn't find any suitable library that would be good enough to show the required amount of data (100 samples/sec _ 10 channels _ 30 seconds timeframe).
+    Couldn't find any suitable library that would be good enough to show the required amount of data (100 samples/sec * 10 channels * 30-second timeframes).
 So I just picked the one I had the most hands-on experience with.
   - All averaging is done server-side for efficiency, but could be moved to the client if needed.

 - **Extensibility:**